fredmoseley/fullcourt-ai/draft/optimized_draft_prompt.md

 - Assume each unfilled starting spot will be filled by a player projected to play 65 games, unless specific player data indicates a different game total.
 - For any drafted starter with a projected games played below 65, use their actual projection in team goal calculations.
 - If the team's remaining starters cannot mathematically reach any category goal (e.g., due to unrealistic per-game requirements), clearly flag this in the output.

+# Remove because of ChatGPT 8K character limit for project instructions.
 # Verbosity
 - Output must be actionable and concise.
 Rigorously follow the specified format, using exact field names and output order.